Tame a Wild Camera: In-the-Wild Monocular Camera Calibration: Related Works

+\Paragraph{Learnable Monocular 3D Priors.} Monocular depth~\cite{zhu2020edge, lee2019big} and surface normals~\cite{bae2021estimating} are two established 3D priors.
+Numerous studies have shown a learnable mapping between monocular images and corresponding 3D priors.
+Recently, \cite{jin2023perspective} introduces the perspective field as a monocular 3D prior for inferring gravity direction.
+In this work, we suggest the incidence field is also a learnable monocular 3D prior.
+A common characteristic of monocular 3D priors is their exclusive relationship with 3D structures, making them invariant to 2D manipulations, \textit{e.g.}, cropping, and resizing.
+In contrast, camera intrinsic changes on spacial manipulation.
+Unlike other monocular priors, computing the groundtruth incidence field is straightforward, relying solely on intrinsic and image coordinates.

+\Section{Method} Our work focuses on intrinsic estimation from in-the-wild monocular images captured by modern imaging devices.
+Hence we assume an undistorted image as input.
 In this section, we first show how to estimate intrinsic parameters by using monocular 3D priors, such as the surface normal map and monocular depthmap.
-We then introduce the incidence field as a new monocular 3D prior, which complements the surface normal map and monocular depthmap.
-We describe the training strategy and the network used to learn the incidence field.
+We then introduce the incidence field and show it a learnable monocular 3D prior invariant to 2D spacial manipulation.
+Next, we describe the training strategy and the network used to learn the incidence field.
 After estimating the incidence field, we present a RANSAC algorithm to recover the $4$ DoF intrinsic parameters.
-Lastly, we explore various feasible downstream applications of the proposed algorithms.
-As this work focuses on studying intrinsic parameters in monocular images captured by modern imaging devices, we ignore the estimation of skew, radial, or tangential distortion. \cref{fig:framework} shows algorithm framework.
+Lastly, we explore various downstream applications of the proposed algorithm. \cref{fig:framework} shows the framework of the proposed algorithm.